tdiesler/wildfly-camel/examples/camel-activemq/README.md

 -------------

 * Maven
-* An application server with the wildfly-camel subsystem installed
+* An application server with JBoss Fuse installed
 * An ActiveMQ broker

 Running the example